 Wenzloff, vice president and player liaison with PGA TOUR Design Services, was first introduced to the Durabunker product during a casual round of golf in Florida.

 “It seemed like a good design solution; that got my attention,” he said.
 “Then we got involved with this new project in Colorado” — The TPC Colorado, scheduled to open later this year and the first new-build to use Durabunker — “where they wanted to go the revetted-bunker route.
 This seemed like the right solution for that environment, too.

-“I had made a visit to Nine Bridges back in 2012, when we were analyzing the course as a potential President Cup site.
+“I had made a visit to Nine Bridges back in 2012 when we were analyzing the golf course as a potential President Cup site.
 Fast forward to the fall of 2016: I was back at Nine Bridges and I could see several of the revetted bunkers had sloughed off.
-It came to my attention that they rebuilt them every other year and were planning to do so again.
+It came to my attention that they rebuilt them every other year and we’re planning to do so again.
 Do the math: That’s 9-10 times they’ve gone through that process.

 Over the last two 15 years, Dale has authored design refinements here on nearly an annual basis.
-This winter, with the PGA Tour set to visit, he has refurbished bunkers, re-established the relationship between pond and putting surface (at the stunning par-3 7th) and added back tees (on the par-5 finisher this has meant an additional 55 yards).
-But most of the renovations are bunker related.
+This winter, with the PGA Tour set to visit, he has refurbished bunkers, re-established the relationship between the pond and putting surface (at the stunning par-3 7th), and added back tees (on the par-5 finisher this has meant an additional 55 yards).
+But most of the renovations are bunker-related.

 “Stacked-sod bunkering has always been a feature here.
 In terms of terrain,” Dale explained, “the similarities between Nine Bridges and Gleneagles are pretty striking.
 From the outset, we wanted to accent this unique upland site in the way James Braid would have.